The Short Version

 Amazingly, I never wanted to be an author.
 Instead, I managed to make it through elementary school, junior high, and high school with a firm conviction that I wanted to be a Lawyer or Business Woman (there is a short streak of wanting to be an Architect, but that only lasted until I realized I had no art skills.
 Alas.).
 And I totally planned to go to Harvard.
 I even had a Harvard beach towel.

 But despite my over-achieving through high school, turns out my practicality and frugality were stronger than my desire to go to Harvard.
 I ended up going to Brigham Young University where I got a B.A. in English, and then later went to the University of Utah (rival schools!) to get my M.A. in French Literature.
 I had no idea what to do with such degrees, but happily stumbled into the world of Translation.
-So in addition to writing, I translate documents from French to English.
-I really love it!
+So in addition to writing, I translated documents from French to English.
+I really loved it!
+I only recently retired from my translation job, and I miss using my French!

 But even more important than my work, is my family.
 I got married to Mr. Mouse in 2001, and we have 3 beautiful children who inspire my writing, drive me crazy, and bring me the greatest joy I’ve ever known.